karlavalentina85/Employee-Directory/README.md

 This project is an employee tracker built on React.JS.

 This frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The backend was created using Node.js.

 ## Available Scripts